 Outdoor deck facing the nature reserve with views of Anderson Inlet is fully covered and boasts small dining table, lounge swing and a relaxed feel to enjoy late summer evenings please remember to cover furniture after use to protect from the weather.

-The comfortable open plan living area has air-conditioning , ceiling fans and plenty of room for everyone to relax and find their own space to escape.
+The comfortable open plan living area has air-conditioning , ceiling fans, a wood fire heater and plenty of room for everyone to relax and find their own space to escape.

 Relax with a book, let the environment spark your creative interest or walk 1 km through the nature reserve to the no 5 beach.